kennyrebelo/NET-seq_practical_approach/NETseq_practical_approach.md

-# Supplemental material and methods
+# Supplemental Material and Methods

 In this section we provide the specific options used for each program to aid the reader setup their own analysis.